veden/Rampant/README.md

 # Features

-- New Enemy Factions - Neutral, Acid, Fast, Physical, Electric, Inferno, Suicide, Fire, Nuclear, Laser, Troll, Wasp
+- New Enemy Factions - Neutral, Acid, Fast, Physical, Electric, Inferno, Suicide, Fire, Nuclear, Laser, Troll, Wasp, Spawner
 - Swarming - Units will smoothly slide by one another allowing for streamlined attacking
 - Difficulty Scaling - A mod option to control how quickly the ai can perform actions like making attack waves.
 - Nocturnal Mode - A mod option to force biters to only attack at night.
 Does not yet affect vanilla attacks.
 Best use with daynight extender mod